Skeleton Key Business Entities

-To furnish a concrete example of these developments, the Article focuses on the “Artist’s Contract,” a 1971 project in which artists sought to retain rights in artworks they sold—to obtain a percentage of future appreciation in value, to exhibit the work upon request, and so on.
-As prior scholarship has noted, the transaction contemplated by the Artist’s Contract could not have been accomplished in regular contract form, due to numerus clausus and related limitations.
+The article centers on the example of the “Artist’s Contract,” a fascinating 1971 project, in which artists sought to retain rights in artworks they sold—to obtain a percentage of future appreciation in value, to exhibit the work upon request, and so on.
+As prior scholarship has noted, the transaction contemplated by the Artist’s Contract could not have been accomplished in regular contract form due to rules concerning privity, servitudes on chattels, and the first sale doctrine, among other things.
 But this no longer remains true.
-The Article describes an “Art LLC” solution to the “problem” of the Artist's Contract.
-By structuring the sale of art as the sale of a membership interest in a carefully crafted business entity that actually holds title to the art, the goals of the Artist’s Contract can be achieved at relatively little expense or inconvenience.
-In other words, modern business entity law provides convenient, reliable tools to “solve” the legal problems of the Artist’s Contract, and to allow for the bespoke, divided property rights sought by the originators of the Contract.
+The emergence of modern business entity law provides the tools—i.e., skeleton key business entities—to “solve” all of these legal problems and allow for bespoke transactions such as those desired by the artists.

 Keywords: Business Law, Commercial Law, Contract Law, Property Law, Art Law, Intellectual Property, Copyright, Secured Transactions, Bankruptcy